Skip to content

 Work Assignment 2: Critical Product Mapping Using Essential Geodetic Variables

-Objective: Map the end-to-end delivery workflows for the five critical geodetic products.
+Objective: Map the end-to-end delivery workflows for the five critical geodetic products (Satellite Orbits, ITRF, EOP, ICRF, Global Gravity Model).

-• Step 1: geodetic-researcher maps workflows from Level 1 EGVs to Level 3 EGVs, linking them to the 59 Phase 1 capabilities.
+• [/] Step 1 (Research): geodetic-researcher maps workflows from Level 1 EGVs to Level 3 EGVs for all five products, identifying node topologies, capability dependencies (from the 59 Phase 1 capabilities), and operational bottlenecks.

-• Step 3: technical-writer compiles the mapping data into a comprehensive report.
+• [/] Step 2 (Narratives & Diagrams): technical-writer compiles the mapping data into formal narrative reports (outputs/*_workflow_description.md) and Mermaid diagrams.

-• Step 5 (GATEWAY): Human Review & Decision Log.
+• [ ] Step 5 (GATEWAY): Human Review & Decision Log.
 Review the quality-assured mapping report.
-Finalized workflow structures and key dependencies are recorded in docs/project/decisions.md.
+Finalized workflow structures and key dependencies are confirmed in outputs/project/decisions.md.

 Work Assignment 3: Risk Assessment and Gap Analysis